ManasVerma42/Blood-Donation-Drive-Website/README.md

 # Blood-Donation-Drive-Website

-A Blood Donation Website made using HTML, CSS and JavaScript.
+A Blood Donation Website made using HTML and CSS.